 Jodi Viljoen, PhD

-Dr. Viljoen’s research focuses on approaches to assess and prevent violence, offending, victimization, and related outcomes in adolescents.
-She has published over 100 articles, chapters, reports, and professional guides, and worked with justice and mental health agencies in various countries (Canada, the United States, the Netherlands, Norway, and the United Kingdom) to implement evidence-based practices.
+Dr. Viljoen’s research focuses on approaches for assessing and reducing risk of violence among adolescents.
+She has published over 100 articles, chapters, reports, and professional guides, and worked with justice and mental health agencies in various countries (Canada, the United States, the Netherlands, Norway, and the United Kingdom) to implement risk assessment and treatment-planning tools.
 Dr. Viljoen is an author of a risk and needs assessment tool for adolescents (Short-Term Assessment of Risk and Treatability: Adolescent Version; Viljoen, Nicholls, Cruise, Desmarais, & Webster, 2014), and an intervention-planning guide for adolescents (Adolescent Risk Reduction and Resilient Outcomes Work-Plan; Viljoen et al., 2014).
-Her research has been funded by the Michael Smith Foundation for Health Research (MSFHR), Social Sciences and Humanities Research Council of Canada (SSHRC), and Canadian Institutes for Health Research (CIHR).For her research with adolescent offenders, Dr. Viljoen received the Saleem Shah Award for Early Career Contributions from the American Psychology-Law Society and the American Academy of Forensic Psychology, and a Scholar Award from the Michael Smith Foundation for Health Research.
+Her research has been funded by the Michael Smith Foundation for Health Research (MSFHR), Social Sciences and Humanities Research Council of Canada (SSHRC), and Canadian Institutes for Health Research (CIHR).
+Dr. Viljoen is a member of Royal Society of Canada’s College of New Scholars; membership in the Royal Society is one of Canada’s highest academic honours.

-Viljoen, J. L., Bhanwer, A. K., Shaffer, C. S., & Douglas, K. S. (2018).
+Viljoen, J. L., Bhanwer, A. K., Shaffer, C. S., & Douglas, K. S. (2020).
 Assessing protective factors for adolescent offending: A conceptually-informed examination of the SAVRY and YLS/CMI.
-Assessment.
-Advance online publication. https://doi.org/10.1177/1073191118768435
+Assessment, 27(5), 959-975. https://doi.org/10.1177/1073191118768435

 Shaffer, C. S., Adjei, J., Viljoen, J. L., Douglas, K. S., & Saewyc, E. M. (2018).
 Ten-year trends in physical dating victimization among adolescent boys and girls in British Columbia, Canada.
 Journal of Interpersonal Violence.
 Advance online publication. https://doi.org/10.1177/0886260518788367

 Viljoen, J. L., Cochrane, D. M., & Jonnson, M. R. (2018).
-Do risk assessment tools help to manage and reduce risk of violence and reoffending?
+Do risk assessment tools help manage and reduce risk of violence and reoffending?
 A systematic review.
-Law and Human Behavior.
-Advance online publication. doi:10.1037/lhb0000280
+Law and Human Behavior, 42(3), 181–214. https://doi.org/10.1037/lhb0000280

 McLachlan, K., Gray, A. L., Roesch, R., Douglas, K. S., & Viljoen, J. L. (2018).
-An evaluation of the predictive validity of the SAVRY and YLS/CMI in young offenders with Fetal Alcohol Spectrum Disorder.
-Psychological Assessment.
-Advance online publication. http://dx.doi.org/10.1037/pas0000612
+An evaluation of the predictive validity of the SAVRY and YLS/CMI in justice-involved youth with Fetal Alcohol Spectrum Disorder.
+Psychological Assessment, 30(12), 1640–1651. https://doi.org/10.1037/pas0000612

 Viljoen, J. L., Gray, A. L., Shaffer, C., Bhanwer, A., Tafreshi, D., & Douglas, K. S. (2017).
 Does reassessment of risk improve predictions?
 A framework and examination of the SAVRY and YLS/CMI.
-Psychological Assessment, 29(9), 1096-1110. doi: 10.1037/pas0000402
+Psychological Assessment, 29(9), 1096-1110. https://doi.org/10.1037/pas0000402